JanetYin/ttt/readme.md

 y → t`, `t u v` means `(t u) v`. `λ` extends as far right as possible, so `λ x → t u = λ x → (t u)` instead of `(λ x → t) u`.

-    and
-    or
-    xor
+    and : Bool → Bool → Bool
+    and = λ x y → if x then y else false

 ## Equality checking in Agda

 It is possible to decide for any two terms whether they are equal.
 Agda implements this as follows: it can normalise (`C-c C-n`) any two terms, that is, unfold all the abbreviations and use the computation and uniqueness rules to simplify them.
-Once two terms are normalised, if they coincide (up to renaming of bound variables), they are equal.
+Once the two terms are normalised, if they coincide (up to renaming of bound variables), they are equal.
 If they don't, they are not equal.

 ## Equality and behaviour

 There are only 4 terms of type `Bool → Bool` if we only consider behaviour, but there are infinitely many up to equality.

 If two terms have different behaviour, can they be still equal?

-Why are they different?
-Can't we make these two things coincide?
+Why are terms which have the same behaviour different?
+Can't we make behaviour and equality coincide?

 ## Natural numbers: `ℕ`